Kenya Senate begins debate on deputy president impeachment – DW – 10/16/2024

 Kenya's Senate began debating the impeachment of Deputy President Rigathi Gachagua, shortly after a court in Nairobi ruled that the proceedings were constitutional.

-The lower house of parliament, the National Assembly, had last week voted overwhelmingly to impeached Gachagua on eleven separate charges relating to corruption and abuse of office.
+The lower house of parliament, the National Assembly, had last week voted overwhelmingly to impeach Gachagua on 11 separate charges relating to corruption and abuse of office.

 His charges include threatening a judge who was hearing a case against him.